 The key to distinguishing a fear from a phobia is that that while most people get the jitters if a spider crawls on their arm, people suffering from arachnophobia -- the fear of spiders -- are physically and/or psychologically impaired by it.

 "To be defined as a phobia, the fear must cause some level of impairment," says Wilson.
 "I had a woman come in who was afraid of spiders, and it got to the point where she wouldn't go out at night because she couldn't see where they were."

-How does someone get to the point where she is so afraid of spiders she can't go outside?
+How does someone get to the point where they are so afraid of spiders that they can't go outside?

 "There are nature and nurture components to phobias," says Kathy Hoganbruen, PhD, National Mental Health Association spokesperson.
 "While we don't know exactly why or where phobias originate, they are a type of mental illness, with genetics playing a role, as well as environment, meaning maybe someone had a negative or traumatic experience related to the core of their phobia."